yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 # Summary

 This proposal introduces the Container Object Storage Interface (COSI), whose purpose is to provide a  standardized representation of object storage instances in Kubernetes with support for the most common object store interfaces.
 Given a common interface, cluster workloads can be made COSI-aware, and able to ingest buckets via the Kubernetes control layer.
 While absolute portability cannot be guaranteed because of incompatibilities between providers, workloads reliant on a given protocol (e.g. one of S3, GCS, Azure Blob) may be defined in a single manifest and deployed wherever that protocol is supported.

-The COSI API wil also provide a path towards a community maintained COSI controller, which will be capable of bucket lifecycle operations.
+The COSI API will also provide a path towards a community maintained COSI controller, which will be capable of bucket lifecycle operations.
 It is anticipated that the controller provide an API such that pluggable drivers may be written to implement operations specific to the object store provider.

 This proposal does _not_ include a standardized *protocol* or abstraction of storage vendor APIs.

 ## Motivation

 File and block are first class citizens within the Kubernetes ecosystem.
-Object, though different on a fundamental level, is a popular means of storing data, especially against very large data sources.
+Object, though very different under the hood, is a popular means of storing data, especially against very large data sources.
 As such, we feel it is in the interest of the community to elevate buckets to a community supported feature.
 In doing so, we can provide Kubernetes cluster users and administrators a normalized and familiar means of managing object storage.

 ## Goals
 + Define a control plane API in order to standardize and formalize Kubernetes object storage representation.